Nejik/njBox/README.md

 For options you should set data-njb-* attributes.
 If you have many options, they can be setted via one attribute in json format - data-njb-options='{"backdrop":false, "close":"inside", "scrollbar":"show"}' **Please note, that it should be a VALID JSON**

+P.S.
+You can't use callbacks with html api.

 ```html
 <a href="#modalDiv" id="myModal" data-toggle="modal"